oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 Can I use any kind of development environment to run the example?
 ```

 NOTICE: *if you see a message on top **Database has no Vector Stores.
-Disabling RAG.** don't care since you haven't yet create a vector store and you can't use the RAG*.
+Disabling RAG.** don't worry since you haven't yet create a vector store and you can't use the RAG*.

-As you can see, even if the question mean to refer a specific example, the LLM answer in a generic way.
+As you can see, even if the question means to refer a specific example, the LLM answers in a generic way.

 * Click the button **Clear** under **History and Context**, and choose the other LLM available, **llama3.1**,
 to start a conversation with the same questions, and compare the answers.
-Note that the History is enabled by default.
-The **Clear** button reset the “context window” and start a fresh interaction with a model.
+Note that the **History** is enabled by default.
+The **Clear** button resets the “context window” and starts a fresh conversation with a model.

 * Play with the **Temperature** parameter, and the others to compare the quality of the answers, for each LLM available.
 Clear the history pressing button **Clear** after each cycle.